dmoose/refinerycms-videos/README.md

 Adding the Resque Front-End to your app
 =======================================

-Edit your config.ru and replace the run EnmasseOnline::Aplication line with the following:
+Edit your config.ru and replace the run EnmasseOnline::Application line with the following:

     require 'resque/server'